dymanoid/RealTime/README.md

 - The game time flows slowly.
 The time speed can be configured for the daytime and for the night time separately.
 - The sunrise and the sunset times depend on the map location and on the day of year.
+- Citizens grow up slower.
+1 in-game day equals to 1 citizen's year.
+Citizens live up to 85 years, so with Real Time - up to 85 in-game days.
+- Slower aging changes the education system: a child needs 5 in-game days to graduate from an elementary school and become a teen.
+A teen needs 10 in-game days to graduate from a high school and become a young adult.
+Finally, a student needs another 5 in-game days to get the highest education level.

 ### Work...